jgraettinger/blog/compare-flow-and-materialize.md

 - Support for `COPY FROM` (used to bulk load keys)
 - Support for creation of temporary tables (also for keys)

-Hopefully we can make this work in the future.
+Hopefully we can make this work in the future!